What are the best shooting modes to use and why?

 Photography is all about options

 That’s the great thing about modern cameras is that we have options.
 Lots of options!
-So put yourself in a position to be able to use all those options and learn how to use them all.
+So put yourself in a position to be able to use all those options and learn how to use all the shooting modes.

 Once you’ve tried program mode and scene modes and you’ve got a bit more comfortable with your photography, I strongly recommend moving on to either shutter priority or aperture priority.
 Or jump in at the deep end and give manual mode a go.

 If you rely on the automated settings you’ll never learn how to control your camera.
 It’s tempting at first to take the easy route, but it’s so much better to persevere and learn your exposure settings.
-In the end you will be thankful that you did.
+You’ll be thankful that you did.

 Leave a comment